-You’re likely asking how to prune a jade plant by now — or, at least, what signs to look for when you’re pruning a jade plant.
+You’re likely asking how to prune jade plants by now — or, at least, what signs to look for when you’re pruning a jade plant.
 Well, worry no more, we’re going to explain it all to you today!

 A regular trim will also promote your jade plants’ future growth.
-Once pruned, their stems will put out new leaf buds.
+When you prune a jade plant, its stems will put out new leaf buds.
 You can coax a denser, tighter shape out of your plant.

 As jade plant flowers fade, snipping off or deadheading the spent blooms is another common part of pruning.
-It’s not an essential part of jade plant care, as their flowers tend to drop off on their own, but it won’t hurt them.
+It’s not essential to jade plant care, as their flowers tend to drop off on their own, but it won’t hurt them.

 Pruning A Jade Plant